LaizaCostaa/Documentatios_generator/README.md

-##  Documentation_generator: A Documentation Generator for different audience using LLM
+##  Documentation_generator: A Documentation Generator for different audience

 ## Overview
 Maintaining comprehensive documentation can be a challenge—especially in fast-paced development environments.
 The Documentation Generator streamlines this process by automating the extraction of code comments and docstrings, formatting them into a cohesive and accessible document.
 Whether you are working on a small project or a large codebase, this tool helps ensure that your documentation is always current and easy to navigate.